LAUNCH OF 'RIVERS NEED ESTUARIES' CAMPAIGN

 In addition to the change in the flow regime due to regulation and diversions upstream, the operation of the barrages has significantly changed the hydrological regime of the Lower Lakes.
 Lake levels are currently managed to maintain a constant water level of 0.78 m relative to the Australian Height Datum (AHD) where possible, removing much of the natural variability.

-HISTORY, SCIENCE AND CONTEMPORARY POLITICS MUDDY THE WATERS
+HISTORY, SCIENCE & POLITICS MUDDY THE WATERS

 Paul Malone writing at the National Times notes two issues were raised by the Media Watch coverage of AEF's campaign and the report authored by Dr Jennifer Marohasy on the Lower Lakes and Murray estuary.